 Federal laws differ from states laws, and marijuana use still remains illegal under federal law.
 Because of this, employees who are employed by the federal government will be held to federal regulations.
 This means that a medical marijuana prescription may show up on background checks if your employer requests it.
 Other jobs, such as those in the healthcare and childcare fields, can also request your medical records.

-Even if your medical marijuana prescription doesn't appear as part of a background check, you should still exercise caution in regards to marijuana in the workplace.
-Remember, if you work for the federal government or in healthcare or childcare, you may find yourself in violation of federal laws regarding the use of cannabis.
+Even though your medical marijuana prescription will not appear as part of a background check, you should still exercise caution in regards to marijuana in the workplace.
+It's important to have a firm grasp on federal laws in comparison to state laws.
+For example, if you work for the federal government or in healthcare or childcare, you may find yourself in violation of federal laws regarding the use of cannabis.

 Contact The Merenda Law Firm for Skilled Legal Guidance